 The following table represents recommended cholesterol levels for men younger and older than 20 years old:

 The following table also represents borderline and high cholesterol levels for men according to their age.
-These values can help you maintain optimal cholesterol levels.

 Complications Of High Cholesterol